Główna zawartość

 Consumer and producer surplus can be calculated as areas on a demand and supply graph.
 The value used to describe total surplus is generally dollars, essentially quantifying the extra welfare in a market in terms of how much money consumers and producers feel like they have saved or earned through an exchange.

-Consumer and producer surpluses are calculated as the areas of the triangles below and above (consumer surplus) and below and above (producer surplus.
+Consumer and producer surpluses are calculated as the areas of the triangles below D and above Pe (consumer surplus) and below Pe and above S (producer surplus.

 In the market above, consumer surplus can be determined by calculating the area of the green triangle: